Omar García Harfuch

-Omar Hamid García Harfuch (born 25 February 1982) is a Mexican politician, public official, and former police officer.
-A member of the National Regeneration Movement (Morena), he has served as Secretary of Security and Civilian Protection in the cabinet of President Claudia Sheinbaum since 2024.
-He served as Secretary of Citizen Security of Mexico City under then-mayor Claudia Sheinbaum from 2019 to 2023.
+Omar Hamid García Harfuch (born 25 February 1982) is a Mexican politician, public official, and former police chief.
+A member of the National Regeneration Movement (Morena) since 2023, he has served as Secretary of Security and Citizen Protection in the cabinet of President Claudia Sheinbaum since 2024.
+He served as Secretary of Citizen Security of Mexico City from 2019 to 2023, during Sheinbaum's term as head of government of Mexico City.

-García Harfuch was a candidate for Mayor of Mexico City in the 2024 election.
-Despite winning his party's nomination for the position, he was replaced by Clara Brugada as Morena's candidate owing to gender-parity rules.
+García Harfuch was a contender to represent Morena in the 2024 election for head of government of Mexico City.
+Despite winning his party's internal poll for the position, he was replaced by Clara Brugada as the candidate owing to gender-parity rules.

 Early life and education

-García Harfuch was born in Cuernavaca, Morelos.
+García Harfuch was born in Cuernavaca, Morelos, in 1982.
 He completed a BA in law and public security at the Universidad del Valle de México.

-His mother is María Harfuch Hidalgo, an actress and singer.
-His Father was Javier García Paniagua, who served as president of the Institutional Revolutionary Party (PRI) and Labour Secretary in 1981.
-His father was accused of participating in repression and torture during the Dirty War.
-Considered a man with a very dark history, he was head of the feared Federal Security Directorate (DFS) from 1976 to 1978.
-Grandson of General Marcelino Garcia Barragan, Secretary of National Defense in 1968, who executed the order for the massacre of students in 1968.
+His mother is María Harfuch Hidalgo, an actress and singer known by the stage name María Sorté.
+Her surname, "Harfuch", reflects her father's Lebanese ancestry.
+His father was Javier García Paniagua, who served as president of the Institutional Revolutionary Party (PRI) and Labour Secretary in 1981.
+His father was accused of participating in repression and torture during the Mexican Dirty War and was head of the Federal Security Directorate (DFS) from 1976 to 1978.
+García Harfuch's grandfather was General Marcelino García Barragán, Secretary of National Defense in 1968, who executed the order for that year's Tlatelolco massacre.